fbpx

 Honoring preservation leadership that enriches New England’s communities

-Robert Adam is the recipient of the first annual Historic New England Preservation Leadership Award.
+Robert Adam was the recipient of the first Historic New England Preservation Leadership Award.

 Robert Adam is an accomplished craftsman and woodworker.
 Since the early 1970s he has specialized in preservation and trades education.
 In 1982 he began teaching at North Bennet Street School’s (NBSS) carpentry program.
 During the first years at NBSS, he envisioned and developed the Preservation Carpentry Program – now recognized as a model in preservation skills training.
 With an innovative approach, Robert demonstrated his practical knowledge in the field, with students working on projects at active historic sites.
 Through his work at NBSS, Robert built key partnerships with iconic New England institutions including the Canterbury Shaker Village, Old Sturbridge Village, Strawbery Banke Museum, Danvers Historical Society, Peabody-Essex Museum, Historic Boston, and the Shirley-Eustis House.
 He has also been an important mentor to Historic New England staff and has led NBSS classes in the repair of some of Historic New England’s own museum sites.